treweathers/Hammack_Proof_Solutions/Final_Practice.md

 ---

 # Set 2
-No stress!
-Getting stuck on the "B-Side" problems is actually good—it means you're hitting the edge cases now instead of tomorrow during the exam.
-Here are the full solutions for the second set.

----

 ### **(1) Section 1: Truth Tables**
 **Problem:** Use a truth table to determine if $[P \wedge (P \implies Q)] \implies Q$ is a tautology.